Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Melee
 Targets: 1 enemy
 Summoner MP Cost: 0
-The Mental Attacker ally makes a physical attack with a x1 multiplier.
+The Spellcaster ally makes a physical attack with a x1 multiplier.
 This can be done for free once per turn.

 ##### Empowered Strike
 Attack
 Action: Minor
 Range: Melee
 Targets: 1 enemy
-Summoner MP Cost: 2 MP
+Summoner MP Cost: 3 MP
-The Mental Attacker ally makes a physical attack with a x2 multiplier.
+The Spellcaster ally makes a physical attack with a x2 multiplier.
 This cannot be done on the same turn where Strike has already been used.

 #### Summon Configuration: Support
 Summons created with this Configuration have the following options.
 //TODO rework

-##### Soothe
-Auxiliary
-Action: None
-Range: Short
-Targets: 1 ally
-Summoner MP Cost: 0
-The Support ally increases the target's Regen by 1.
-This can be done for free once per turn.

-##### Empowered Soothe
-Auxiliary
-Action: Minor
-Range: Short
-Targets: 1 ally
-Summoner MP Cost: 2
-The Support ally increases the target's Regen by 2.
-This cannot be done on the same turn where Soothe has already been used.
 ***

 ## Summoning Lessons